mwelponer/cpp-pills/README.md

 	foreach(vector, printValue);
 }
 ```
-so here I use foreach function to which I pass a vector of elements and a function pointer: the function the pointer points to defines what I want to do with each element of the vector.
+so here I use foreach function to which I pass a vector of elements and a function pointer.
+The function the pointer points to defines what I want to do with each element of the vector.
-Though we can rewrite this is a more simple way, avoiding to write an extra function, using lambda.
+Though we can rewrite this is a more simple way, avoiding to write an extra function, using **lambda**.
 Lambda is just a normal function except that it is not declared as a normal function.

 ```cpp
 void foreach(const std::vector<int>& values, void(*func)(int)){